NoriKaneshige/Docker_Creating_Using_Containers/README.md

 ```
 ## Starting a Nginx Web Server
 ## Nginx is an open source web server.
 In the backgroud, docker engine looks for an image called Nginx and pulls down the latest image for Nginx from Dockerhub.
-## detach tells docker run in the backgroud.
+## 'detach' tells docker run in the backgroud.
 We get a unique container ID.
 Go to local host to check if the container and server are communication
 ![nginx_running](https://github.com/NoriKaneshige/Docker_Creating_Using_Containers/blob/master/nginx_running.png)
 ## list containers running (ls), stop containers, list all containers (ls -a)
 ```